SRFG-MAT/selfie-srfg/README.md

 - checkout master branch of "selfie-srfg"
 - "git merge new-branch" (fix all non-auto-merged conflicts by hand)

+To pull latest changes from original Selfie:
+- git pull selfie

 ## Goals for this project